nscendoni/sling-org-apache-sling-auth-oauth-client/README.md

 ### Future plans

-- make the OAuthEnabledSlingServlet handle any method, not just get
 - explore an AuthenticationHandler that can optionally expose the access tokens
 - investigate PKCE (RFC 7636)
 - investigate encrypted client-side storage of tokens